lbl-srg/obc/specification/source/process.rst

 Process Workflow
 ----------------

-The actual process work flow need to be refined by the project team with input from the Technical Advisory Group.
+The actual process work flow needs to be refined by the project team with input from the Technical Advisory Group.
 :numref:`fig_process` shows the proposed process:
 First, given regulations and efficiency targets (1),